Moody's Analytics model predicts big Clinton win

 Related: This stock market test points to a Trump win

 The other deciding factor this year is President Obama.
-That many see Clinton as an extension of President Obama's policies.
+Many see Clinton as an extension of President Obama's policies.
 Right now, that's a good thing.
 His approval rating has surged this year to 55%.

 "Historically, no incumbent president since Ronald Reagan in 1988 has had a surge anywhere close to [Obama's] magnitude in their eighth year in office," notes White.

-The economy and Obama's rising popularity are likely to make the difference to those coveted few undecided voters, according to the Moody's model that takes into account both economic and political factors.
+The economy and Obama's rising popularity are likely to make the difference to those coveted few undecided voters, according to the Moody's model.

 Related: The American Dream: Rich are fearful for its survival